LPL revenue rises on strong adviser productivity, markets

-April 25 (Reuters) - LPL Financial Holdings Inc reported higher first-quarter earnings and revenue on Thursday, citing increased productivity among its advisers and stronger markets.
+(Reuters) - LPL Financial Holdings Inc (LPLA.O) reported higher first-quarter earnings and revenue on Thursday, citing increased productivity among its advisers and stronger markets.

 Shares of the Boston-based company, which owns the largest independent U.S. broker-dealer, were up 3.1 percent at $35.50 in midday trading.